Good Luck to You, Leo Grande

 Good Luck to You, Leo Grande is a 2022 sex comedy drama film directed by Sophie Hyde and written by Katy Brand.
 The film stars Emma Thompson and Daryl McCormack.
-The story revolves around a woman who seeks a young sex worker to help her experience pleasurable sex.
+The story revolves around a middle-aged widow who seeks a young sex worker to help her experience pleasurable sex.

-The film had its world premiere at the Sundance Film Festival on 22 January 2022, and was released on 17 June 2022, theatrically in the United Kingdom by Lionsgate, and digitally in the United States by Searchlight Pictures as a Hulu original film.
+The film had its world premiere at the Sundance Film Festival on 22 January 2022.
+It was released on 17 June 2022 in cinemas in the United Kingdom by Lionsgate and digitally in the United States by Searchlight Pictures as a Hulu original film.
 The film was critically acclaimed with praise given to the film's performances, with both actors nominated at the British Academy Film Awards, while Thompson also received a nomination for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.